Triage

 How to enable Triage?

 While Moveworks Triage offers powerful capabilities, it is not a one-size-fits-all solution.
-To determine whether your organization’s system is eligible for Triage, please reach out to your Customer Success team, who will guide you through the Triage Eligibility questionnaire.
-This questionnaire collects necessary information to assess whether this skill is suitable for your specific environment and needs.
+To determine whether your organization’s system is eligible for Triage, please reach out to your Customer Success team to collect necessary information to assess whether this skill is suitable for your specific environment and needs.

-Once the relevant information is collected, the Triage Data Science team will leverage the your ticketing data to train a set of models tailored to your specific requirements.
-This training process ensures that Triage is optimized to provide accurate predictions and effective ticket categorization based on the unique characteristics and patterns within your organization’s ticketing system.
+Once the relevant information is collected, Moveworks Prof Serv will ingest your ticketing data to build indicies tailored to your specific requirements.
+This build process ensures that Triage is optimized to provide accurate predictions and effective ticket categorization based on the unique characteristics and patterns within your organization’s ticketing system.

 By following this careful evaluation and training process, Moveworks ensures that Triage is deployed appropriately and delivers the desired benefits.